Skip to main content

 From 2000 onwards, the implementation of new policies and initiatives, within a lifelong learning policy framework, covers different forms of education and training.
 The latter enable adults to develop and reorient their education on the basis of varying individual needs.

-Based on this context, the holistic concept of general adult education (formal and non-formal) was introduced in 2010 (law 3879/2010).
-It includes all organised learning activities addressed to adults that seek to:
+In this context, the holistic concept of general adult education (formal and non-formal) was introduced in 2010 (l.
+3879/2010).
+It includes all organised learning activities addressed to adults seeking to:

 • Enrich their knowledge